 Although the XT6 borrows much of its hardware from the Traverse and Enclave, it's shorter than both.
 The XT6's wheelbase is roughly eight inches shorter, with less room inside for second- and third-row passengers.
 The XT6 is closer in its size to the GMC Acadia, although it's fractionally bigger and longer than that crossover.

 The XT6 features an 8.0-inch touchscreen for infotainment with standard Apple CarPlay and Android Auto compatibility.
 A new rotary controller for infotainment made its debut in the XT6 and offered redundant controls for infotainment.
 Six USB charge ports are standard in the XT6—two plugs for each row of seating—and a new Bose audio system with 14 speakers is available.

-When it goes on sale in the spring, the XT6 will be equipped with forward-collision warnings with automatic emergency braking and pedestrian detection, active lane control, and parking sensors.
+The XT6 is equipped with forward-collision warnings with automatic emergency braking and pedestrian detection, active lane control, and parking sensors.
 Extra-cost safety features include full-speed automatic emergency braking, a surround-view and night vision camera systems, a head-up display, reverse automatic braking, and a camera-based rearview mirror.